yallie/pg_global_temp_tables/README.md

 # Enter pg_global_temp_tables

+TODO: describe the API and its usage

+# How does it work

 This library combines a few ideas to emulate Oracle-style temporary tables.
 First, let's define a view and use it instead of a temporary table.
 A view is a static object and it's defined within a schema, so it supports the `SCHEMA.TABLE` notion used in our Oracle queries.
 A view can have `INSTEAD OF` triggers which can create temporary table as needed.
 There are two problems, however:

 * A view on a temporary table is automatically created as temporary, even if we omit the `TEMPORARY` keyword.
 Hence, the restrictions of temporary tables still apply, and we can use schema-qualified names.